mrudowski/nxExp/apps/zen-gardens/README.md

 ### Phase I

-#### Info
+#### Palette
-- we cannot mix tile sets
-- display size and other globals from selected tileSet
+- ✅ display size and other globals from selected tileSet
 - ✅ images + meta desc file
-- full of blocks
 - ✅ with names (in tooltips)
-- when switch we switch all tiles - in palette and on canvas
-- active in `paint` mode / disabled in `erese` / 'select' mode
+- ✅ active in `paint` mode / disabled in `erese` / 'select' mode

 #### Scene
 - ✅ 5x5